Society for the Study of Artificial Intelligence and the Simulation of Behaviour

-The Society for the Study of Artificial Intelligence and Simulation of Behaviour or SSAISB or AISB is a nonprofit, scientific society devoted to advancing the scientific understanding of the mechanisms underlying thought and intelligent behaviour and their simulation and embodiment in machines.
+The Society for the Study of Artificial Intelligence and Simulation of Behaviour (SSAISB or AISB) is a nonprofit, scientific society devoted to advancing the scientific understanding of the mechanisms underlying thought and intelligent behaviour and their simulation and embodiment in machines.
 AISB also aims to facilitate co-operation and communication among those interested in the study of artificial intelligence, simulation of behaviour and the design of intelligent systems.

 History

-Founded in 1964, SSAISB, is the oldest AI society in the world.
-It is the largest Artificial Intelligence Society in the United Kingdom.
+Founded in 1964, AISB is the oldest artificial intelligence society in the world, and the largest within the United Kingdom.
 The society has an international membership drawn from both academia and industry.
 It is a member of the European Association for Artificial Intelligence (previously known as European Coordinating Committee for Artificial Intelligence ECCAI).

 Objectives of the Society

 The objectives of the Society are: